When do you measure impact?

 Step 6: Write your impact story

-Ensure that your data leads to impact for you!
+Ensure that your data lead to impact for you!
 It is now time to write and visualize your impact story.

-"Data storytelling is a structured method for communicating insights from data.
-It involves a combination of three core elements: data, visuals, and a narrative"
+"Data storytelling is a structured method to communicate insights from data.
+It involves a combination of three central elements: data, visuals, and a narrative."

 The presentation of your findings in charts and graphs is just the beginning of your impact story.
 An impact story is based on your analysis and interpretation of your data.
-In your story, you should not only clearly articulate what you have learned but also why it is important and what you will do with those lessons.
-This is a creative process where you need to consider with whom you share this information and what you want to achieve.
+In your story, you should not only clearly articulate what you have learned but also why that is important and what you will do with those lessons.
+This is a creative process where you need to think about who you share this information with and what you want to achieve.

 This also applies to data visualization.
-It’s not just about presenting the data but also about interpreting what the charts and graphs show and why that is important.
-Don’t forget that the less positive results are just as important in your impact story, just like the plot twist in a traditional story.
+It's not just about presenting the data but also interpreting what the charts and graphs show and why that is important.
+Remember that less positive results are just as important in your impact story, just like the plot twist in a traditional story.

 Use worksheet 5 for help with how to:

-• Sketch the starting point using your objectives and impact goal
+- Sketch the initial situation using your objectives and impact goal

-• Outline the plot based on the main findings
+- Outline the plot based on the key findings

-• Objectively introduce your data through plot twists
+- Introduce your data objectively through plot twists

 Next steps